FAQ (Frequently Asked Questions)

 You can customize the flags for your organization, change the labels and colors, and even add additional flags, e.g. ”Monitor for renewals”.
 The setting applies to the entire organization.

-Where to find detailed spending information and other documents about an authority?
+Where to find detailed spending information and other documents about an buyer?

 Only the European Commission publishes detailed spending.
 Check the EC spending menu in Hermix.